Neural Projected Quantum Dynamics: a systematic study: Integration schemes

 where $\LL$ is a suitable loss function quantifying the discrepancy between two quantum states.
 Various choices for $\LL$ are possible, the one adopted throughout this work is presented and discussed in \cref{sec:fidelity}.

 TVMC and p-tVMC confront \cref{eqn:minimization_problem} differently.
-The former, tVMC, linearizes both the unitary evolutor and the ansatz, reducing \cref{eqn:minimization_problem} to an explicit first-order non-linear differential equation in the parameters \cite{Carleo2017, Stokes2023}.
-In contrast, p-tVMC, relies on higher-order discretizations of the unitary evolutor to efficiently solve the optimization problem in \cref{eqn:minimization_problem} at each timestep.
+The former, tVMC, linearizes both the unitary evolution operator and the ansatz, reducing \cref{eqn:minimization_problem} to an explicit first-order non-linear differential equation in the parameters \cite{Carleo2017, Stokes2023}.
+In contrast, p-tVMC, relies on higher-order discretizations of the evolution operator to efficiently solve the optimization problem in \cref{eqn:minimization_problem} at each timestep.

-In \cref{sec:p-tVMC_general} we present a general formulation of p-tVMC which allows us to identify a generic set of requirements that discretization schemes should satisfy.
-We revisit the established Trotter and Runge-Kutta methods from this perspective in \cref{sec:trotter,sec:Taylor}. \cref{sec:LPE,sec:PPE,sec:split-schemes} introduce a new family of discretization schemes taylored to the specific structure of p-tVMC, which reach higher order in $\dd t$ with a lower computational complexity.
+In \cref{sec:p-tVMC_general}, we present a general formulation of p-tVMC and identify a set of fundamental requirements that discretization schemes for p-tVMC should satisfy.
+From this perspective, we revisit the well-established Trotter and Runge-Kutta methods in \cref{sec:trotter,sec:Taylor}.
+In \cref{sec:LPE,sec:PPE,sec:split-schemes}, we introduce a new family of discretization schemes tailored to the specific structure of p-tVMC, achieving higher-order accuracy in $\dd t$ with reduced computational complexity.